 We also aim to influence policy and practice on visits and resettlement.
 We would like the prison service to recognise the vital insight and support on rehabilitation provided by visitors.
 We also want to raise awareness with the wider public about the experience of prisoners' friends and families so that the shame and stigma that they sometimes feel is reduced.

-Involvement of friends and families of prisoners at our annual visitors’ voice event (find out more HERE) and prison based visitors' voice groups (details below) have helped us to develop a range of new services and projects, including a Visitors’ Charter, a Visitors’ manifesto and information leaflets for visitors.
+Involvement of friends and families of prisoners at our annual visitors’ voice event and prison based visitors' voice groups (details below) have helped us to develop a range of new services and projects, including a Visitors’ Charter, a Visitors’ manifesto and information leaflets for visitors.

-Come and join us - ask at your visitors' centre for more details or contact Alex O'Sullivan for more information.
+Come and join us - ask at your visitors' centre for more details.

 Find out more about how to get involved here.

 Support and involvement groups for prisoners' families and loved ones

 Friends and families of prisoners in north east prisons are invited to join upcoming support and service user group meetings (called Visitors Voice), organised by Nepacs, taking place for each prison in the north east.

-There will be one session per prison taking place either in the visitors centre or via Zoom - lasting 1 hour in total.
+There will be one session per prison taking place either in the visitors centre - lasting 1 hour in total.

 The aim of the groups is to give anyone with a loved one in a north east prison a 'voice'.
 Anyone who attends will have the chance to:

 - Share your experience of visiting prison, video calls or other support received

 - Receive or give support to others